- Automotive & Car Wreck Injuries

 The case brought against the company for the dangerous product has to prove misrepresentation, breach of warranty, negligence, or strict tort liability which is why it is imperative to hire a seasoned Houston product liability attorney.
 Misrepresentation could refer to false advertising or concealment of known dangers.
 Breach of warranty refers to the failure of the company to complete warranty terms.
 Negligence indicates that the company did not do something and should have or vice versa.
 Strict liability means that even if the company is not at fault, it is liable for all individuals who might be hurt by the product.
 Defects that give rise to product liability claims include design, marketing, and manufacturing defects.

 The responsible party for a dangerous product could be the manufacturer of the product as a whole, a parts manufacturer, an assembling or installation company, a wholesaler, or a store.
 Historically, the person who was injured had to have a contractual connection to the supplier known as a “privity of contract” to be awarded damages.
 The person who bought the item could receive compensation, in other words, but someone else could not.
-Now, anyone who is injured by a product or who could have been injured and prove the dangerousness of a product may make a claim.
+Now, anyone who is injured or could have been injured by a product, which they can prove is dangerous, may make a claim.
 The only stipulation is that the product has to be in the marketplace and sold to someone.

 Disclaimers & Limitations